INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Janet Gardner: The guy that signed us wasn’t even a rock guy.
 He was more of like an R&B, AOR guy, and our manager just kind of beat him up and made him do it.
 Of course, some producers were involved in making those decisions.

 Share Ross: There was a lot of back and forth and arguing and screaming and yelling.

 Janet Gardner: There was a lot of crying.
 Damn it!
 This is our album!
 Because it meant a lot to us.
 We might sound like babies, but it was our first album.

 Share Ross: There were ultimatums.
 Either you do these songs, or the deal is gone.
-The second album, if you have noticed, we co-wrote for like everything obviously to see what happens.
+If you have noticed, the second album we co-wrote for like everything obviously to see what happens.

 I always noticed that, and I think that the songs are much better on that one.

 Share Ross: Thank you.
 I think so too.
 They sound more like us.